Five Days to Success with Google Ads

 What does this have to do with Internet Marketing?

-The point is that all of this is not really about Google AdWords, or any particular way to get traffic.
+The point is that all of this is not really about Google Ads, or any particular way to get traffic.
 What matters more than all of that is the ability of your website to get people to take action – to opt in, to buy, or whatever you want them to do.

 What Google will help you do, more effectively than anything else, is send highly-targeted, predictable traffic to your website, day in and day out, so you can experiment, test, and perfect your sales process.